29 +1 Fibromyalgia-Friendly Exercises to Get You Moving Again

 Those of us who remember the eighties (am I dating myself?
 Who am I kidding!
 Of course I am!) – anyhow, those of us who remember the eighties remember the aerobics programs on television, with the likes of Richard Simmons and Donna Somers.

-It was quite novel at the time, and with the wider availability of health clubs and DVDs, aerobics fell in desuetude.
+It was quite novel then, and with the wider availability of health clubs and DVDs, aerobics fell in desuetude.
 And that’s too bad!
-Aerobics combine low impact dance moves with some cardio elements, and it makes a wonderful workout for Fibro Warriors.
+Aerobics combines low-impact dance moves with some cardio elements, making a wonderful workout for Fibro Warriors.

-Today, there are many workout DVDs available, as well as classes at your local gym, and programs available on demand from your cable or entertainment provider.
+Today, many workout DVDs are available, as well as classes at your local gym and programs available on demand from your cable or entertainment provider.
 So bring back those leg warmers and get moving!

 17- Inhale… Exhale…

 When I think yoga, I tend to visualize some super flexible, super relaxed people who can contortion their bodies into crazy poses with weird names.
-Downward dog, cobra, sphinx, camel, cat… it’s like a zoo was crossed with circus acrobats!
+Downward dog, cobra, sphinx, camel, cat… It’s like a zoo crossed with circus acrobats!
 The reality is a bit tamer.

 In fact, anyone can do yoga!
 There are poses for beginners and for experts.
 They even have poses for kids.
 The key here is to find your appropriate level and not try stuff that seems too complicated.
 You will find it will suit both your body and your mind.
 Double whammy!
 On a side note, there is a pose called the Warrior – how perfect is that?